TheoKondak/kanban-board/documentation.md

 - Typescript is only partially implemented, some interfaces need to be updated.
 - Several design issues in all screen sizes.
+- When the page refreshes, the columns reset (I am not sending PUT to the backend)
+- When a ticket is updated, the interface does not rerender

 ### Fixed Issues